 With this RFP, the city is seeking qualified persons, firms, or organizations to further define long-term goals and targets for Ferndale as a whole.
 The city’s goal is to have a measurable action plan that will enhance Ferndale’s ability to remain an accessible, affordable community for current and future residents of all walks of life, even as new development adds a mix of housing, businesses, and other amenities to our growing city.

 Ferndale aims to be the benchmark of a modern community that brings inclusive hospitality to life.
 We believe, with this action plan in hand, that we’ll have the targets and tools necessary to continue to live up to that benchmark.
-We encourage individuals, firms, and organizations with the necessary expertise to respond to the RFP by May 11, 2018.
+We encourage individuals, firms, and organizations with the necessary expertise to respond to the RFP by noon September 14, 2018.
 Details, and relevant documentation, are available in the links below.

 View a comprehensive list of the permits you can apply for in Ferndale.